-CHDV 185 Introduction to Curriculum
+CHDV 185 Introduction to Curriculum (3)

-Prerequisite: Completion of, or concurrent enrollment in CHDV 105 Recommended preparation: A minimum of 12 Child Development units
+Prerequisite: A minimum grade of 'C' in CHDV 105

+Recommended preparation: A minimum of 12 Child Development units

 Presents an overview of knowledge and skills related to providing appropriate curriculum and environments for young children from birth to age 6.
 Students will examine a teacher's role in supporting development and engagement for all young children.
 Provides strategies for developmentally-appropriate practice based on observation and assessments across the curriculum, including pedagogical philosophies, curricular content areas, play and creativity, guidance, and development of social-emotional, communication, and cognitive skills.